slidenerd/The-Complete-Java-Tutorial-For-Beginners-100-FREE-/README.md

 # The Complete Java Tutorial For Beginners [100% FREE]

 Learn not just the how but also the why behind every line of code you write in Java.
-This is the most badass Java tutorial series you will ever encounter: <b>FREE</b> or <b>PAID</b>. <b>150,000</b> people say so, what about you?
+This is the most badass Java tutorial series you will ever encounter: <b>FREE</b> or <b>PAID</b>. <b>150,000</b> have found it helpful till date.
 This is an ongoing list with 1 video coming out every 2 days, I will update the list here as videos get added

 ## Playlist